teddynted/secure-apache-kafka-kraft-mode-using-sasl-scram-sha-256/README.md

 ### AWS

-- Use Elastic IP for you Kafka broker so the public IP remains static and doesn't change when the EC@ instance restarts
+- Use Elastic IP for you Kafka broker so the public IP remains static and doesn't change whenever your EC2 instances restarts

 ## Terms